 Predictive analytics uses new data, historical data and real-time data to predict what the future will be.
 While all this might sound like a lot of jargon, predictive analysis is already a big part of our everyday life.
 For instance, you have a lunch meeting in Upper Manhattan and your smartphone tells you that your Uber is 10 minutes away.
 It also tells you it will take 25 minutes to reach the destination.
 That is predictive analytics at work.

-To maximize returns, it can even tell you which location would be the best investment.
+To maximize returns, a real estate predictive analytics platform can even tell you which location would be the best investment for a particular type of buyer.
+The real estate industry is filled with uncertainty, but that uncertainty can be reduced using predictive analytics.
 Real estate professionals who leverage predictive analytics will score over their competitors time and time again.

-Here are 4 ways predictive analysis can best help when investing in real estate:
+Here are 4 ways predictive analytics can best help when investing in real estate: